-Because CIS revolves around business and technology, you will be introduced to many technology tools in class.
+Because CS, CIS and IT revolves around business and technology, you will be introduced to many technology tools in class.
 Some are class management and study-related while others are industry tools directly applicable to your future success.
 This is my field and something that I am passionate about and I assure you I personally use each technological tool myself before requiring you to use it. 🙂 The internet is a goldmine for interactive, easy-to-use technologies that, if used to promote learning, can enhance your retention and engagement in a class.

 Amazon AWS (Amazon Web Services) is a cloud service provider for many Fortune 500 businesses.
 This service allows for rapid computer prototyping through virtual machines and remote databases to name just a few of the services.
 Students will work first-hand with setting up, connecting to, operating and tearing down instances and services.

 Canvas is a course management tool.
 Students will be able to communicate with one another easily, view relevant technology rss feeds, access the slidedeck through Google Drive and view assignment due dates.